ucsc/pantheon-workflow/README.md

 user@computer:~/public_html/my-pantheon-dev-site/$ cp wp-config-sample.php wp-config-local.php
 ~~~

-Enter the database name, user and password in the appropriate places in your new `wp-config-local.php` file.
+Enter the database name, user and password in the appropriate places in your `wp-config-local.php` file.

 #### Fire up your new local Pantheon dev site